Fertility preservation: Semen cryopreservation

 Men hoping to preserve their fertility before undergoing treatment for cancer or another fertility-threatening disease can cryopreserve, or freeze, their sperm, which can be obtained through masturbation in post-pubescent boys and men.
 This is the most established fertility preservation method for males.
 For pre-pubescent boys, sperm can be obtained through testicular aspiration or electrostimulation and then stored for future use.
 Researchers are also looking at methods for cryopreserving testicular tissue samples so that they can be re-implanted into the body after treatment.

 Cryopreservation of ovarian tissue or oocytes

 Oocyte cryopreservation

 Oocyte cryopreservation involves the extraction and freezing of a female's eggs, to preserve their viability for future use.
-This is often due to medical reasons such as females undergoing cancer treatment.
+This is often for medical reasons such as females undergoing cancer treatment.
 It is also increasingly being used for elective fertility preservation in females who are not ready to become pregnant but who are conscious of their age-related decline in fertility.
 This process is different to embryo cryopreservation, where mature eggs are fertilised in vitro (outside the body) with sperm from a donor or partner, and the embryo is frozen.
 The religious and ethical concerns and legislative restrictions surrounding embryo cryopreservation has prompted significant technical advances in oocyte cryopreservation techniques.
 Oocyte cryopreservation is now considered a well-established technique for fertility preservation in women.